ZLMediaKit/Github-AI-Assistant/README.md

 - [x] Support for pre-translation by modifying JSON files in the data directory
 - [x] Use of asynchronous coroutines for translation to improve efficiency
 - [x] Provide two translation backends, with options to use sentence splitting translation or direct translation, and the ability to extend translation backends
-- [x] Support for manual or webhook-triggered automatic code review of submitted PRs or commits, providing suggestions for fixes and optimizations, for example: [here](https://github.com/ZLMediaKit/translation_issues/commit/b338d03ec3fe0d574d709b653e800871dde249ba#commitcomment-146555343)
+- [x] Support for manual or webhook-triggered automatic code review of submitted PRs or commits, providing suggestions for fixes and optimizations, for example: [here](https://github.com/ZLMediaKit/ZLToolKit/pull/246)
+- [x] **Supports code review based on code tree segmentation and vectorization, similar to the implementation of [cursor](https://www.cursor.com/).
+By providing the AI with sufficient context, it can offer more accurate code review and fix suggestions.**

 ## Deployment